Ghost04102002/Ghost04102002/README.md

 * [Lexical, syntactic and semantic analyzer](https://github.com/Jecanart/avanceLP) Collaborated with: [Jecanart](https://github.com/Jecanart) and [JoseTorres2210](https://github.com/JoseTorres2210)
 * [Desires-Mirror]()
 ## Interests
--   :pencil2: C / Java / Python / Javascript
+-   :pencil2: C / Java / Python / Javascript / R / SQL
--   :seedling: Currently doing capstone project, but still as passionate about Data Science as the first day I started college, improving in Big Data, AI and everything that this world involves
+-   :seedling: I'm looking for opportunities to apply my knowledge to real-world projects and continue growing in the data field, but still as passionate about Data Science as the first day I started college, improving in Big Data, AI and everything that this world involves
 -   :thought_balloon: Ask me about anything in [Discussions](https://github.com/Ghost04102002/Ghost04102002/discussions)!

 <picture>